jenkinsci/sge-cloud-plugin/README.md

 Exit status above 128 indicates that a signal terminated the job.
 See the wiki for an [explanation of some exit statuses](https://github.com/jmcgeheeiv/sge-cloud-plugin/wiki/Job-Exit-Status).

-Finally, When The Jenkins SGE plugin could not even submit the job to SGE, the job is given the state:
+Finally, when the Jenkins SGE plugin could not even submit the job to SGE, the job is given the state:

 * "J", for Jenkins SGE plugin failure to submit the job

 # Environment Variables

 Jenkins [adds environment variables to the environment](https://wiki.jenkins-ci.org/display/JENKINS/Building+a+software+project#Buildingasoftwareproject-JenkinsSetEnvironmentVariables), and these are imported into the SGE job environment.
 Then [SGE adds some more](http://gridscheduler.sourceforge.net/htmlman/htmlman1/qsub.html).
-Since SGE overwrites Jenkins' `JOB_NAME`, it is saved as `JENKINS_JOB_NAME`.
+Since SGE overwrites Jenkins' `JOB_NAME`, the Jenkins value is saved in environment variable `JENKINS_JOB_NAME`.